aurelia/aurelia/docs/user-docs/app-basics/components-revisited.md

 {% endtab %}
 {% endtabs %}

+An important point to note in the above example is that the `$host.collection` while projecting to `<collection-viewer>`, lets us access the scope of that custom element which is a different scope than the one used in the expression `$host.person.pets`.

-Projections are also supported to different nested custom elements with same slot name.
+Projections are supported to different nested custom elements with same slot name.

 {% tabs %}
 {% tab title="my-element1.html" %}